eduvpn/documentation/API.md

 # Using the API

-The API is kept as simple as possible, and a considerable simplification of the [APIv2](API.md).
 Every API call below will include a cURL example, and an example response that can be expected.

 All `POST` requests MUST be sent encoded as `application/x-www-form-urlencoded`.